Pomax/are-we-flying/docs/index.md

 export class Autopilot {
   constructor(...) {
     ...
-    // Next up, we add "fly level" as an autopilot mode: this.modes = {
+    // Next up, we explicitly add a "fly level" autopilot mode: this.modes = {
       [LEVEL_FLIGHT]: false,
     }
-    // And we set up that trim vector: this.trim = { x: 0, y: 0, z: 0 };
+    // And we set up that trim vector:
+    this.resetTrim();
+  }

+  resetTrim() {
+    this.trim = {
+      pitch: 0, // we'll use this for our "altitude hold" code, coming up.
+      roll: 0, // and we'll use this for our "fly level" code.
+      yaw: 0, // whether we'll use this... we'll see.
+If we do, it'll be for rudder work.
+    };
   }

   async setParameters(params) {